open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

 Start the example project and keep it running.
 Now you should be able to see the metrics at `https://localhost:<port>/metrics`.

-To collect metrics using Prometheus, follow this [guide](../../docs/metrics/getting-started-prometheus-grafana/README.md#collect-metrics-using-prometheus).
+Collect metrics using Prometheus by following this [guide](../../docs/metrics/getting-started-prometheus-grafana/README.md#collect-metrics-using-prometheus).

 Note that for this example, the `yml` file configuration needs an additional parameter `scheme` for HTTPS.
 Here goes an example: